macey26/100-days-of-code/r1-log.md

 ###R1D26
 I did some exercises using while loops and started some practiced test driven development exercises @theOdinProject.
 I'm off camping for the next 3 days with my @YDKJS Scopes and Closures book.

+###R1D27 Read about block scope & hoisting in @YDKJS Scope & Closures.
+It has been a challenge to find space and time while camping, but I did it.

+### R1D28
+Spent some time reading about closures @YDKJS also did some reading up on loops.

+### R1D29
+Spent some time reading more about loops and did some loop practice in the console.